Pivetta, Williams lead Phillies past Diamondbacks 5-2

+PHOENIX (AP) - Add Nick Pivetta's Tuesday night performance to the long list of quality outings by Philadelphia starters this season.

-PHOENIX (AP) - Nick Pivetta threw six scoreless innings, Nick Williams homered and the Philadelphia Phillies bounced back from their marathon loss the previous night to beat the Arizona Diamondbacks 5-2 on Tuesday night.
+He threw six scoreless innings, Nick Williams homered and the Phillies bounced back from their marathon loss the previous night to beat the Arizona Diamondbacks 5-2.

 Pivetta (7-9) scattered five hits, struck out six and walked one to get his first win in four starts.